Strominger connection and pluriclosed metrics: Strominger K ahler-like metrics

-So just like in the Strominger flat case, the Chern torsion components satisfies these nice restrictions.
+Lemma \ref{lemma6} gives us nice properties for the Chern torsion components of Strominger K\"ahler-like manifolds just like in the Strominger flat case.
 However, unlike in the Strominger flat case, we no longer have $\nabla^s$-parallel frames any more, so the Bochner identity argument used in \cite{WYZ} breaks down here, and we have to dig in deeper into the algebraic tanglement of these torsion components and their $\nabla^s$ covariant derivatives.
-We will first prove Theorem \ref{BK_pluric_eq_pll} stated in the introduction:
+We will first prove the following